Case for change – commissioning reform

 Why is this happening?

-· We want to align with national policy set out in the NHS Long Term Plan – that suggests that all sustainability and transformation partnerships (STPs) develop into an integrated care systems (ICS), by April 2021 typically supported by a single CCG.
+· We want to align with national policy set out in the NHS Long Term Plan – that suggests that all sustainability and transformation partnerships (STPs) develop into an integrated care systems (ICS), typically supported by a single CCG.
 This will also be in line with other STP areas in London which are going through a similar process.

 · Although CCGs will be aggregated into more strategic organisations, we will in parallel be developing local integrated care partnerships with our partners in the NHS, local government and the third sector.